frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

 They are like the framing of a house—it defines the overall structure and relationships between key components, but doesn't include the finishing details like walls or paint.
 Keeping the key dimensions in a layout sketch makes it easy to adjust when needed.
 We will utilize layout sketches for almost all designs moving forward.

+!!!
+Tip "Motor"
+    The motor used in this exercise is a CIM-class motor called a Falcon 500.
+While discontinued for purchase, many teams still own some and they use the same 2" mounting hole pattern that most other FRC motors use, as discussed on the [Motors page](motors.md).

 ### Part Studio Instructions
 **Navigate to the "Exercise #1 Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete the part studio.